-The Kazakh women and children are in all-out commando mode.
-Their tongues clicking and arms waving as they chase the herds of goats and sheep into a pen over and over again.
+It’s milking time.
+Again.
+All hands are on deck.
+The women of the Kazakh nomad community in Western Mongolia are in all-out commando mode.
+Their tongues click and arms wave as they chase their herds of goats and sheep into a pen.
 Hundreds of hooves dart this way and that, swirling and spinning, trying to avoid what’s coming next.

-One woman uses her long cotton skirt like a whip, flicking it at the goats as she drives them towards the gate.
+One woman uses her long cotton skirt like a whip, flicking it at the goats as she drives them toward the gate.
 At the last second, they make a hairpin turn and lose her.
 She puts on the brakes, exasperated.

 The majority, however, is defiant, scattering in all directions.
 The phrase “herding cats” crosses my mind more than once.